 Since gaining its independence in 1958, the country has experienced chronic instability as a result of regular military coups and the repeated failure to transition to a democratic system.
 The Third Central African Civil War, which began in 2013, caused an unprecedented humanitarian, political and security crisis.
 After a brief lull, there has been a surge of violence since elections were held in December 2020, leading to a deterioration in the humanitarian situation.
 Since then, clashes between armed groups continue to impact communities and limit the ability to deliver aid to people in need.
 The economic situation has also worsened amid the Covid-19 pandemic.

 Areas of Intervention

 Through its logistics platform projects launched in 2016, Humanity & Inclusion supports and facilitates the delivery of aid by humanitarian organizations throughout the country.

 In September 2018, Humanity & Inclusion implemented rehabilitation care activities at Bambari General Hospital, providing support to the surgery department of the general hospital in order to build the capacities and enhance the care-management of the many people injured by violence in and around the city, in partnership with MSF.

 An Inclusive Technical Action Unit with national coverage was set up in 2019 in Bangui, enabling NGOs to adapt their response to people with special needs and ensure they are able to access humanitarian aid.

 Since 1994, Humanity & Inclusion has been working regularly in the CAR to develop rehabilitation activities and promote an inclusive culture.
 Our work has evolved to meet the dynamic needs of the communities where we serve.

 Read on to learn more about our past work in the CAR, and consider investing in our future.

-The organization helped to set up an inclusive technical unit in Bangui with national coverage.
+In 2019, the organization helped to set up an inclusive technical unit in Bangui with national coverage.